Moving Target Procedures

 - programmes with pre-defined targets at Phase 2 submission time, such as for example planetary satellites.

-The procedures described here refer to both classes of programmes, with thedifference that the submission of the ephemerides files for programs with undefined targets must take place at the time when the target becomes known rather than at the time of the Phase 2 deadline.
+The procedures described here refer to both classes of programmes, with the difference that the submission of the ephemeris files for programs with undefined targets must take place at the time when the target becomes known rather than at the time of the Phase 2 deadline.

-Users must submit a detailed ephemerides file for each target for the whole duration of the ESO Period in question, or for the whole duration of the observability period in case that observations must be executed within a specific time window.
-The ephemerides files are plain ASCII files and must contain the following items:
+Users must submit a detailed ephemeris file for each target for the whole duration of the ESO Period in question, or for the whole duration of the observability period in case that observations must be executed within a specific time window.
+The ephemeris files are ASCII files compatible with the VLT parameter file (PAF) format.